 B i o g r a p h y

-In February 2019, Jun lead the middle students of Valier Public Schools on a band festival in Sunburst, Montana where he managed the finances, travel, and registration for the entire trip.
+In March 2019, he led middle school students of VPS on a band festival in Sunburst, Montana where he managed the finances, travel, and registration for the entire trip.
 Once there, he conducted the 6th Grade “Mass Band” for Russian Sailor’s Dance (arr.
 A. Balent) and Knight of the Roundtable (E. Huckeby) in Sunburst Public Schools.
-His excellent preparation for teaching two pieces within a limited amount time of rehearsal lead to a successful performance.
-The district music chairman, Mr. Gruber, offered to have him host the festival in Valier next year.
+His excellent preparation for teaching two pieces within a limited amount of rehearsal time led to a successful performance.
+The district music chairman, Mr. Gruber offered to have him host the festival in Valier the following year.
 He also received many compliments from the students in other schools.

-These are additional accomplishments with Valier Public Schools in 2018-19 academic year: 1) Grew an underdeveloped music program by selecting appropriate, challenging music for all ensembles, implementing a comprehensive curriculum, setting and finding a balance between high expectations and allowing students to enjoy.
-2) Planned and implemented "The Montana Model Curriculum Guide for the Arts" with music theory, history, ear training, and sight-reading incorporated in the music program for all ages.
-3) Planned, directed, and arranged the Christmas Concert and Spring Concert for K-12.
-4) Arranged, and directed a noticeably improved Pep Band at all the basketball home games and tournament games from years past, according to the audience.
-5) Joined the Montana High Schools District #6 Music Festival, that the Valier High School has not been involved in for the past 8 years.
-6) Repaired and replaced all the damaged instruments and sheet music by the flood in May 2018.
+These are additional accomplishments at VPS in the academic year 2018-19: 1) grew an underdeveloped music program by selecting appropriate, challenging music for all ensembles, implementing a comprehensive curriculum, setting and finding a balance between high expectations and allowing students to enjoy, 2) planned and implemented Montana K-12 Music Standards for Music with music theory, history, ear training, and sight-reading incorporated in the music program for all ages, 3) planned, directed, and arranged the Christmas Concert for K-12, prepared K-4 Choir, Grade 3 Recorder Choir, Grade 4 Ukulele Choir, Grade 5 Band, Grade 6-8 Band, Grade 7-8 Guitar/Ukulele/Bass Guitar Band, Grade 7-12 Choir, 9th-12 Band, 4) arranged, and directed a noticeably improved Pep Band at all the basketball home games and tournament games from years past, according to the audience, 5) joined the Montana District #6 Music Festival, that VPS has not been involved in for 8 years, and 6) repaired and replaced all the damaged instruments and sheet music by the flood in May 2018.

 In Jun's bag of tricks, no musical form or genre is off the table in his ability to teach and encourage the students.
 He was born in Tokyo, and raised in Kashiwa which was known as one of the most famous cities for brass band music in Japan.
 Accordingly, he played percussion in the brass band when he was in the middle school, and he enjoyed it.
 Jun is dedicated to choral music - he has been singing in the choir for more than twenty years.
 However, he has studied instrumental music in collegiate level as well.
 He has an associate’s degree emphasis in piano performance studied with Prof. Tim Schoesslor in Northwest College, Powell, Wyoming.
 He has also played the cello in the orchestra and guitar in the rock bands.
 Besides Classical music training, he has extensive familiarity with jazz music and jazz compositional theory.
 In his freshman and sophomore years of college, he played the alto saxophone and the piano in several jazz bands.
 He took jazz piano and saxophone lessons from Prof. Matt Harris and Prof. Craig Olson.